On the Generalization and Approximation Capacities of Neural Controlled Differential Equations: Introduction

-While NCDE have been proven to yield excellent performance on supervised learning tasks \citep{kidger2020neural, morrill2021neural, qian2021integrating, seedat2022continuous, norcliffe2023benchmarking}, little is known about their theoretical properties.
-This article aims at filling this gap by addressing three theoretical questions.
+While NCDE have been proven to yield excellent performance on supervised learning tasks \citep{kidger2020neural, morrill2021neural, qian2021integrating, seedat2022continuous, norcliffe2023benchmarking}, the literature on their theoretical properties is still sparse.
+Remarkably, \cite{kidger2022neural} proved that NCDEs are universal approximators i.e. that given a wide enough neural vector field, a NCDE can approximate any continuous function mapping the space of paths to a target space.
+This result hence transfers a classical result on functional approximation by neural networks to NCDEs.
+In this article, we aim at filling a theoretical gap on the learning capacities of NCDEs by adressing three critical questions.

-\begin{enumerate} \item How do NCDE \textit{generalize} i.e. how well does $\hat{f}^D$ perform on unseen data drawn from the same distribution that the training data ? \item How well can NCDE \textit{approximate} general controlled dynamical systems ? \item How does the \textit{irregular sampling} affect generalization and approximation ?
+\begin{enumerate} \item How do NCDE \textit{generalize} i.e. how well does $\hat{f}^D$ perform on unseen data drawn from the same distribution that the training data ?
+How strong is the curse of dimensionality for NCDEs ? \item How well can NCDE \textit{approximate} general controlled dynamical systems ? \item How does the \textit{irregular sampling} affect generalization and approximation ?
 Put otherwise, how does the predictor $\Hat{f}^D$ compare to a theoretical predictor $\Hat{f}$ obtained by ERM on the unseen streamed data ? \end{enumerate}

 Our work is, to our knowledge, the first to address these critical questions.
-The last point is particularly crucial, since it determines how temporal sampling affects prediction performance.
-This is a central question both from a theoretical perspective and for practitioners, since it could, for instance, justify increasing sampling frequencies of ICU patients \citep{johnson2020mimic}.
+The last point is particularly crucial, since it determines how temporal sampling affects prediction performance which is a central question both from a theoretical perspective and for practitioners.

 \paragraph{Contribution.} Our contribution is threefold.
 First, we use a Lipschitz-based argument to obtain a sampling-dependant generalization bound for NCDE.
-To the best of our knowledge, this is the first bound of this kind.
 In a second time, we build on a CDE-based well-specified model to obtain a precise decomposition of the approximation and sampling bias.
 With these techniques at hand, we are able to precisely assess how approximation and generalization are affected by irregular sampling.
 Our theoretical results are illustrated by experiments on synthetic data.

 \paragraph{Overview.} Section \ref{section:related_work} covers related works.
 Section \ref{section:setup} details our setup and assumptions.
 In Section \ref{section:generalization_bound}, we state our first result which is a generalization bound for NCDE.
 Section \ref{section:biases} gives an upper bound on the total risk, which is our second major result.
 Finally, we provide numerical illustrations in Section \ref{section:numericals}.